What is Barcelona's famous food? Here is a list of the main local dishes you must try in Barcelona.

 Do you want to cook delicious Patatas Bravas by yourself at home?
 Welcome to my Patatas Bravas online cooking class!

-Croquetas or Croquettes.
-This is an appetizing blend of smooth bechamel sauce and Jamon Iberico, or mushrooms, or chicken, or squid ink, or chorizo, or blue cheese, or whatever you can imagine :) coated in crispy breadcrumbs and then deep-fried.
+Croquetas or Croquettes is an appetizing blend of smooth bechamel sauce and Jamon Iberico, or mushrooms, or chicken, or squid ink, or chorizo, or blue cheese, or whatever you can imagine :) coated in crispy breadcrumbs and then deep-fried.

-Tortilla de patatas (Spanish omelet).
-Tortilla de patatas for sure is one of the best Spanish Tapas: can be enjoyed not only hot but also at room temperature or even cold.
+Tortilla de patatas (Spanish omelet) for sure is one of the best Spanish Tapas: can be enjoyed not only hot but also at room temperature or even cold.
 For tapa, it's typical to cut the tortilla into square bite-size pieces and serve it on cocktail sticks.
 It can work for vegetarians if it's made without chorizo.
 Here is my Tortilla de patata recipe.

-Mejillones a la marinera.
-Steamed mussels served with delicious paprika & white wine sauce.
+Mejillones a la marinera are steamed mussels served with delicious paprika & white wine sauce.
 Speaking about mussels, in general, the quality and flavor of the dish depend entirely on the quality of the mussels themselves.
 If mussels are not good the cooking skills will not help.
 The best mussels are coming from Galicia that's why it is best to look for Mejillon Gallego.

 This is a boiled octopus.
 But before boiling, the octopus should be ''scared'': dipped in and out of the boiling water three times, while being held by its head—this is meant to curl the tips of the tentacles.
 Then, it is trimmed with scissors, sprinkled with salt and both sweet and spicy paprika (pimentón dulce and pimentón picante), and drizzled with olive oil.
 The octopus is served on top of boiled potato slices.